aanastasiou/dgtools/doc/source/brainfuck.rst

 memory is the "Data Pointer".
 So, let's define a "variable" called ``dp``, representing the current position within the array.

-If you would like to catch up with plain simple operations (such as assignments), you might want to see :ref:`this first <assignments>`.
+If you would like to catch up with plain simple operations (such as assignments) in Digirule ASM, you might want to see :ref:`this first <assignments>`.

 Modelling the input and output devices is also easy.
 On the Digirule, these can be mapped directly to the "keyboard"